-The Javanese is not from Java, just like the Balinese is not from Bali.
+The Javanese are not from Java, just like the Balinese are not from Bali.
 In 2006, The Cat Fanciers’ Association (CFA) proposed merging these two breeds into one breed with two color variations.
 In 2008, the Javanese Breed Council and Balinese Breed Council voted to merge the Javanese and Balinese.
 Combining them as one breed and declaring Javanese as a color variation of the Balinese.

 Balinese is a beautiful cat with long hair and a muscular body.
 The following attributes make them unique and prettier than others.

 |Body Color||Creamy white with a variety of color points on tail, legs, ears, and face|